 ETHIOPIA: ENHANCING POLITICAL PARTICIPATION OF WOMEN

-Background: Women underrepresented in politics
+Background: Women are underrepresented in politics

 Ethiopia has, in effect, been a single party state until 1991 when EPRDF (Ethiopian People’s Revolutionary Democratic Front) came into power.
-During the 27 year rule of EPRDF the country has transitioned towards a multiparty system and now opposition parties can operate more freely.
+During the 27-year rule of EPRDF the country has transitioned towards a multiparty system and now opposition parties can operate more freely.
 Most of the parties are, however, still weak and lack in programming and party ideologies.
 Also, despite the claim of a multi-party system, the political system has been characterized by unprecedented levels of state control in every aspect of people’s lives.
-This is evidenced by a closed system for actors such as civil society organizations and representatives of various interest groups, violence and repression of alternative points of views, preference to the ruling party loyalists and the total elimination of public space for peaceful political participation among others.
+This is evidenced by a closed system for actors such as civil society organizations and representatives of various interest groups, violence and repression of alternative points of views, preference to the ruling party loyalists and the elimination of public space for peaceful political participation among others.